chaitu713/excel-dashboards/README.md

   3.Maven Hotel Group Dashboard:

-    Maven Hotel Group(MHG), a portugese hotel chain with resorts in Lisbon and Algarve.
+    Maven Hotel Group(MHG), a portuguese hotel chain with resorts in Lisbon and Algarve.
 One of your colleagues has identified some interesting insights, but needs your help bringing data to life.

     Key Objectives: